WebAssembly/design/BinaryEncoding.md

 The section length and payload data then follow.
 Known sections have non-zero ids, while custom sections have a `0` id followed by an identifying string as part of the payload.
-Custom sections are ignored by the WebAssembly implementation, and thus validation errors within them do not invalidate a module.

 | Field | Type | Description |
 | ----- |  ----- | ----- |